 To produce the wine of Chateau Quinault L’Enclos, vinification takes place in wood vats.
-Malolactic fermentation takes place in barrel.
-The wine is aged an average of 50% new, French oak barrels for up to 18 months.
+Malolactic fermentation takes place in barrels.
+The wine is then aged in an average of 50% new, French oak barrels for up to 18 months.

-Under the direction of Alain Raynaud, Chateau Quinault produced Absollut de Quinault, which was vinified using micro-vinification techniques.
-This was one of the first wines in Saint Emilion vinified entirely in barrel.
+Under the direction of Alain Raynaud, Chateau Quinault produced Absolut de Quinault, which was vinified using micro-vinification techniques.
+This was one of the first wines in Saint Emilion vinified entirely in the barrel.
 That wine is no longer being produced.

-When Alain Raynaud was making Chateau Quinault L’Enclos, the wine was produced in a forward, sweet, ripe, round and supple St. Emilion wine style, that drank well young.
+When Alain Raynaud was making Chateau Quinault L’Enclos, the wine was produced was aged in 100% new oak and was produced in a forward, sweet, ripe, round, and supple St. Emilion wine style, that drank well young.